Media, Entertainment and Sports

 Our lawyers ensure success from behind the scenes.

-The lawyers in the Media, Sports and Entertainment group at Haynes and Boone handle the gamut of issues faced by companies and organizations in these industries.
+The lawyers in the Media, Sports and Entertainment group at Haynes Boone handle the gamut of issues faced by companies and organizations in these industries.
 Our interdisciplinary team represents clients ranging from sports franchises and stadium builders, to publishers and broadcasters, to cable, cellular and Internet service providers.

 We understand the high-stakes, multimillion-dollar nature of providing entertainment to the masses, whether in person or digitally.